New College Swindon

-New College is a further and higher education institution in Swindon, Wiltshire, England.
+New College Swindon is a further and higher education institution in Swindon, Wiltshire, England.
 There are two main campuses, Queens Drive and North Star, as well as an Adult Learning Centre in Swindon town centre.
 The college offers qualifications for all ages: GCSEs, A Levels, T Levels, vocational qualifications, higher education and degree-level courses.

 History

 In August 2020, New College merged with Swindon College.

 Leah Palmer was appointed interim principal and chief executive at the start of the 2023–2024 academic year, replacing Carole Kitching, who held those roles since 2018.

 Sites

 Queens Drive campus

-The Queens Drive campus is just outside the town centre, near Coate Water Country Park.
+The original site of New College, Queens Drive campus is just outside the town centre, near Coate Water Country Park.
 Facilities include: